Education Laws and Regulations

 Q. Does the time between the emergency removal and the hearing on the misconduct count as days of suspension?

-A. The days that a student is removed from school on an emergency basis must be counted and documented as an emergency removal.
-If the student is suspended for additional days following the discipline hearing, the days out-of-school count as days of suspension.
+A. Yes, the days that a student is removed from school on an emergency basis count as suspension days.
+The days also count toward determining cumulative days of suspension in the school year.
+If the student is suspended for additional days following the discipline hearing, the days of out-of-school suspension or, if determined appropriate, in-school suspension, must be documented and counted as days of suspension as well.

 Q. If a nurse or school administrator calls a mental health crisis unit or ambulance on behalf of a student who experiences an emotional/mental health crisis (and the school does not consider the behavior to be misconduct), does the "removal" count as a suspension?